aifoon/zwerm3-docs/docs/for-developers/kweenb/main/library/kweenb/BeeHelpers.md

 const importBees = async (filePath: string)
 ```

-**Description**: Imports bees from a specified JSON file into the database.
+Imports bees from a specified JSON file into the database.

 **Parameters**: